inrae/esfc/plugins/objetBDD-2.5/README.txt

 News
 ====
+Version 2.5 - 02/06/2015
+	* New security controls
+	* utf8 encode now separate from htmlentities

 Version 2.4.2.1 - 30/03/2015
 	* New parameter : transformComma = 1.
 If 1, all commas in numeric field are transformed to a decimal point (for french keyboards).